Women in Nazi Germany: Prohibitions and obligations

 The wearing of makeup was generally prohibited, and a certain modesty was demanded of women, contrasting with the Weimar Republic period, which experienced more freedom on a moral level.
-In 1933, meetings of the NSBO (National Sozialistischer Betriebs Obman, the women's section of the German Workers' Front) proclaimed that women "painted and powdered were forbidden at all meetings of the NSBO.
-Women who smoked in public – in hotels, cafés, in the street and so on – will be excluded from NSBO".
-Activities considered more or less traditional were limited to recommended places: music, manual labour, gymnastics.
+In 1933, meetings of the NSBO (part of the German Workers' Front) proclaimed that women "painted and powdered were forbidden at all meetings of the NSBO.
+Women who smoke in public – in hotels, cafés, in the street and so on – will be excluded from NSBO".
+Activities considered traditional were encouraged only in appropriate places: music, manual labour, gymnastics.
 Sexuality was banned, unless for a reproductive goal; liberated young women were considered "depraved" and "antisocial".
-Mothers were encouraged to have children: thus was created the "Ehrenkreuz der Deutschen Mutter" (in English: Cross of Honour of the German Mother) for mothers having brought into the world more than four children.
-A "German Mothers' Day" was also created; during that of 1939, three million mothers were decorated.
-Concerning abortion, access to services was quickly prohibited, until in 1935, the medical profession became obliged to report stillbirths to the Regional Office for State Health, who would further investigate the natural loss of a child; in 1943 the ministers of the Interior and Justice enacted the law "Protection of Marriage, Family and Motherhood", which made provisions for the death penalty for mothers convicted of infanticide.
+Mothers were encouraged to have children, and the "Ehrenkreuz der Deutschen Mutter" (in English: Cross of Honour of the German Mother) was created for mothers having more than four children.
+A "German Mothers' Day" was also created, and in 1939, three million mothers were decorated on that day.
+Concerning abortion, access to services was quickly prohibited, and in 1935, the medical profession became obliged to report stillbirths to the Regional Office for State Health, who would further investigate the loss of a child.
+In 1943 the ministers of the Interior and Justice enacted the law "Protection of Marriage, Family and Motherhood", which made provisions for the death penalty for mothers convicted of infanticide.

 Physical standards

-In line with Nazi racial theory, the Nazi government promoted the "Aryan" (Nordic) archetype as the ideal physical appearance: women were to be blonde, beautiful, tall, thin and robust all at once.
+In line with Nazi racial theory, the Nazi government promoted the "Aryan" (Nordic) archetype as the ideal physical appearance: women were to be blonde, blue-eyed, beautiful, tall, thin and robust all at once.
 This image was spread as much through advertising as through official art, then through ancient art, and more specifically through Greco-Roman statues.
 Academic Monique Moser-Verrey notes: "a revival, during the course of the Thirties, of mythological themes such as the Judgement of Paris."
 Moser-Verrey notes however:

 Yet it is striking that the image of women projected by women's literature of the 1930s is clearly contrary to traditional views of sweet housewife spread by Rosenberg and Goebbels.
 The heroines of women's novels during this period are often a strong and tenacious type of woman, while the sons and husbands are quickly delivered to death.
 Everything happens as if one perceives through these fictions a true antagonism between the sexes generated by the constant mobilisation of these two groups independent of one another.